language-language/language/README.md

 Don't use yet.

-1. A custom GitHub organization for holding the transpiled code
+1. A custom GitHub organization for holding the transpiled code.
+Usually, it has the name of `$USER-fox`
 2. A custom GitHub bot for making commits (so your main account doesn't rack up hundreds of commits in a single day)

 ## Examples